rockset/rockset-js/packages/cli/reference/api.md

 ## `rockset api:queryLambdas:createQueryLambdaTag WORKSPACE QUERYLAMBDA`

-create a tag for a specific query lambda version, or update if it exists
+create a tag for a specific query lambda version, or update that tag if it already exists

 ```
 USAGE